Skip to Content

 On the western slopes of the mountains, thick blankets of moss drape towering trees.
 Carpets of ferns cover the forest floor.
 Mist lingers in the air.

 This is one of only a few temperate rain forests left in the world.
-Moreover, the combined areas of the Hoh, Queets and Quinault Rain Forests make up the largest rain forest of its kind on Earth.
+Moreover, the combined areas of the Hoh, Bogachiel, Queets and Quinault Rain Forests make up the largest rain forest of its kind on Earth.

 A number of easy hikes in Olympic National Park‘s rain forests allow you to immerse yourself in this stunning environment.